UM-KEN1600/titan-space-odyssey-group15/README.md

 - seperate png files for the images

-In order to run it:
+In order to run the simulation:

 Download the .zip or clone this repository to Desktop by using the command below.

 git clone <github repository link>

-Follow option A to run using Terminal or cmd and option B to run using an IDE or code compiler
+Follow option A to run using the jar file and option B to run using an IDE or code compiler

 Option A:

-TO BE WRITTEN